This is NOT an official government website. We are an independent resource providing information and assistance to travelers.

 ORIGINAL POSTER

-I went to 3 banks and asked.
+I went to 3 banks and asked because I am thinking of switching from Retirement to DTV.
 Bangkok, K and TSB.
 Here is what I was told.

-2) Any Bank accounts already open, will not be closed just because you change to a tourist Visa (my situation)
+2. Any Bank accounts already open, will not be closed just because you change to a tourist Visa, (Your history of time is evidence you are not a new account for illegal activities)

-3) No effort is being made to investigate and close any accounts that do not look suspicious (many multi millions of baht transactions)
+3. No effort is being made to investigate and close any accounts that do not look suspicious (many multi millions of baht transactions, new accounts not being used etc)

 Hope that helps